 - They provide a great speed without accuracy loses.

-- They have cool looking.
+- They are cool looking.

 - It has a small diameter but has a thicker carbon cover.
 The small diameter has some couple of advantages; it penetrates better.
 The arrow doesn’t have as much as resistance on impact.
 Because of the surface area is smaller than the larger diameter arrows of the same weight traveling at the same speed.
 The other advantage of the small diameter is being more predictable in a crosswind from the same reason.